-And, just for fun, here’s one of the original trailers and a old magazine-print ad for your entertainment too:
+And, just for fun, here’s one of the original trailers and an old magazine-print ad for your entertainment too:

 Oh, and a bunch of extra screenshots as well just for the heck of it:

-I love how VR is giving us the chance to experience cool stuff like this again this with fresh eyes–I imagine one day having access to an entire digital video game museum of all the classic games of our past accessible through VR (arcade games, home console games, handheld games, cable games, online/web games, mobile games, etc)–it’s one of the many great USPs of the technology.
+I love how VR is giving us the chance to experience cool stuff like this again this with fresh eyes.
+I imagine one day having access to an entire digital video game museum of all the classic games of our past accessible through VR (arcade games, home console games, handheld games, cable games, online/web games, mobile games, etc).
+It’s just one of the many great USPs of the technology.